msfjarvis/msfjarvis.dev/content/posts/android-password-store-july-release.md

 ## Export passwords asynchronously

-Previously the password export would run on the main thread and potentially cause not responding errors.
-This is now rectified, and the export now occurs in an entirely separate process to prevent this.
+Previously the password export would run on the main thread and potentially cause the app to completely freeze and throw a 'Password Store is not responding error'.
+This has been rectified, and the export now occurs in an entirely separate process.

 ## UI fixes